google/moodle-on-gcp/docs/repository-organization.md

 This step is responsible for creating a backend config object that links the service with the Google Cloud's Load Balancer in form of an Ingress Controller, it also defines CDN and Cloud Armor rules as well as its own HTTP Healthcheck settings.

-* *[ingress-backendconfig-nginx](../6-backendconfig/ingress-backendconfig-nginx.yaml)*: The given configuration for Nginx based deployment.
+* *[ingress-backendconfig-nginx](../6-backendconfig/ingress-backendconfig-nginx.yaml)*: The given configuration for NGINX based deployment.
 * *[ingress-backendconfig-bitnami](../6-backendconfig/ingress-backendconfig-bitnami.yaml)*: The given configuration for Bitnami based deployment.
 ---
 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/folder.svg" width="50" height="50">